polyaxon/polyaxon/site/docs/core/quick-start/components.md

     command: [python3, "{{ globals.artifacts_path }} + /polyaxon-quick-start/model.py"]
 ```

-This is a simple polyaxonfile.
+This is a simple Polyaxonfile.

 the file can be made simpler by removing the optional fields `name`, `description`, and `tags`,
 and if the docker image had an entry point, the file would have looked like this: